-As the fundamental tone pulsates with slow rhythm, the overtones may beat faster or vice versa.
+As the fundamental tone pulsates with a slow rhythm, the overtones may beat faster or vice versa.
 The higher the difference between two tones of the same partial, the more frequent is the pulse!
-The speed of these modulations (beats) is a function of bowl's geometry and material.
+The speed of these modulations (beats) is a function of the bowl's geometry and material.

 The (heterodyne) interference of acoustical waves of slightly different frequencies coming out of ONE source is called "monaural beats."
 The case when TWO sources of sound are emitting the slightly different pitches is called "binaural beats".

 If you'd like to understand more about monaural beats, you could experiment with any sound generator that is able to produce two slightly different tones simultaneously; you could also take two devices tuned to produce a slight difference between two tones, to create binaural beats.
 The introduction of these concepts is the core method used in audio brain entrainment.

 A variety of CDs, computer programs and apps producing monaural and/or binaural beats are available for download.